Jury service: do teachers need to attend?

 Completing jury service

-You must complete jury service when you have been sent a jury summons form.
 You can be fined up to £1,000 if you do not return the form or turn up for your jury service.

 The court will not pay you to do jury service, but you can claim expenses such as food, drink and travel.
 You can also claim for loss of earnings if your school does not pay you during your jury service.